bramwillemse/bw-home/site/content/articles/2019-08-08-book-shape-up.md

 date: 2019-08-07T12:04:06+02:00
 draft: false
 introduction: "I read 'Shape Up', Basecamp's latest book about doing software projects differently than we are used to.
 In this post I'll give you a summary, my take on it and at the end (SPOILER ALERT!)
 I'll tell you to go read it."
+description:
+   "I read the 'Shape Up' and in this article I will give you a summary, my take on it and at the end [SPOILER!]
+I will tell you to go read it."
 url: /book-basecamp-shape-up/
 author: Bram
 parent: